Samburu Game

 & desert and the Ewaso Nyiro River which supports

-a diversity of wildlife.
-Shaba is part of three small
+Shaba is part of three small adjoining savannah National

-adjoining savannah National Reserves that lie on either
+Reserves that lie on either side of the Northern Ewaso

-North East of Nairobi (Samburu, Buffalo Springs and
+Ngiro River, 340km North, North East of Nairobi (Samburu,

-respective county councils, Samburu and Isiolo.
-The
+county councils, Samburu and Isiolo.
+The reserve consists

-the southern bank of the Northern Ewaso Ngiro river.
+of the Northern Ewaso Ngiro river.

-It lies 9 km east of buffalo springs national reserve,
+lies 9 km east of buffalo springs national reserve,

 from which it is separated by the main road from isiolo